saeedsamie/OptiTrade/README.md

-OptiTrade: Strategy Optimization Tool
+# OptiTrade: Strategy Optimization Tool

-OptiTrade is a Python-based framework designed for evaluating and optimizing trading strategies with ease.
+**OptiTrade** is a Python-based framework designed for evaluating and optimizing trading strategies with ease.
 The project aims to help traders and analysts fine-tune their strategies by analyzing profitability trends, visualizing performance, and identifying the best-performing parameters through optimization techniques.

-Key Features
+## Key Features

-Modular Design:
+### Modular Design

-Flexible structure with components for data loading, strategy evaluation, optimization, and visualization.
+- Flexible structure with components for data loading, strategy evaluation, optimization, and visualization.

-Strategy Evaluation:
+### Strategy Evaluation

-Supports custom trading strategies with multiple adjustable parameters.
+- Supports custom trading strategies with multiple adjustable parameters.
-Includes backtesting capabilities to simulate performance on historical data.
+- Includes backtesting capabilities to simulate performance on historical data.

-Optimization:
+### Optimization

-Grid Search optimization to find the most profitable parameters for a given strategy.
+- Grid Search optimization to find the most profitable parameters for a given strategy.
-Easy integration of additional optimizers (e.g., genetic algorithms).
+- Easy integration of additional optimizers (e.g., genetic algorithms).

-Visualization:
+### Visualization

-Profitability trends for different parameter values.
+- Profitability trends for different parameter values.
-Performance over time displayed through interactive charts.
+- Performance over time displayed through interactive charts.

-Reporting:
+### Reporting

-Generates detailed reports in JSON format for the best-performing strategies.
+- Generates detailed reports in JSON format for the best-performing strategies.